ukkiez/Dustforce-random-map-app/README.md

 ## <a id="faq-heading"></a> FAQ
 > *Can I update my level set?*

-Not at the moment - level sets are static in RMA versions.
+Not at the moment - level sets cannot be altered by yourself.
 This is in part because different level sets completely change seeds, which would make set-seed races between people more of a hassle to set up.
-This also keeps runs on the leaderboards more consistent, and prevents [Dustkid.com](https://dustkid.com) from being potentially flooded with requests.
+However, they are fetched externally and can be changed at any point without needing to install a new RMA version.

-Maybe this will change in the future.
+If there's a level that you don't think should be in the pool, please send a message in the Dustforce discord server.

 ---
 > *Can I block/prevent levels from showing up in runs?*